Foundation

 Taxes

-A foundation operating as a business usually pays corporate income tax (vennootschapsbelasting).
+A foundation without commercial activities does not pay tax.
+If you also run a business and carry out commercial activities, your foundation usually pays corporate income tax (vennootschapsbelasting) on profits.
 In this context, a 'business' is any organisation running on capital and labour for the purpose of making profit through commercial activities and economic transactions.
 Any profits must be allocated to the foundation's cause or purpose.
 Not all foundations have to pay corporate income tax.
-Read which foundations are exempt.
+Whether a foundation has to pay and charge VAT depends on its specific situation (in Dutch).

-Liability
+Liability for debts

 Signing authority